The Adrenal Fatigue and SVT connection

 As you can see, losing even some adrenal function can cause a host of cascading issues, but why does it happen?
 There are many reasons, with the most common being chronic illness, malnutrition, injury, and the inability to escape physical, emotional, or psychological stressors; which can include anything from a bad relationship to chemical sensitivity.
 It might be easy to see how a one-time huge stress (injury, death of a loved one, even a course of corticosteroids) has the potential to affect your adrenal health, but so does any continued series of small stresses, and this is where many people don’t realize what an effect something like a toxic boss (and all the coffee that comes with it!) is having on their lives.

 In my own personal story I can now see how I pushed myself for years, not realizing the effects it would have on my body in the future.
 I am a prime example of someone who was a workaholic, someone who took advantage of my body’s limits.
+All of which set you up for acute SVT.

 The types of behaviors that contribute to my personal adrenal fatigue were: